 - being an older age

-It is important that your doctor is aware of all the medications you are currently taking, including over-the-counter and prescription medications.
+It’s important your doctor knows all the medications you’re currently taking, including over-the-counter and prescription medications.
 Certain medications can affect the level of protein in your urine, so your doctor may ask you to stop taking a certain medication or to change your dose before the test.

 Medications that affect protein levels in the urine include: